Carbuncle (legendary creature): 18th century

-While it is not clear to what extent this beast corresponds to a carbuncle monster, modern commentary on it points out there is a connection between the Latin American carbuncle monster and the medieval lore that a vouivre (guivre≈wyvern) holds a carbuncle gem on its head.
-(Note: Ramos (2005), note 357, quoting Izzi (1996) on "basilisco"[?])
+While it is not clear to what extent this beast corresponds to a carbuncle monster, modern study regarding this monster makes comparisons to the Latin American carbuncle monster and the medieval lore that a vouivre (guivre≈wyvern) holds a carbuncle gem on its head.
+(Note: (Ramos 2005), quoting (Izzi 1996) on "basilisco"[?])

 Friar Feijóo's Teatro crítico universal (1726–1739) writes on the current myth about a supposed creature with a "carbuncle" on its head, better called a "Astro Elemental" since it purports to be worth ten times as much as diamond.
 He believes travelers to the East invented or imported such fable that a King of Persia here or an Emperor of China there owned such a gem, but these were fabulous, and the gem was really only a (mined) ruby.
 He also read Louis Moréri's encyclopedia entry under Dolomieu village that in 1680 a flying dragon had been slain which carried a carbuncle on its forehead.
-Feijóo considered this a concocted old wive's tale or fable, but knows of a painting depicting the dragon of Dolomieu as cat-headed, and wonders if this might be the origin of the rumor, which he heard many times, of the animal with the carbuncle on its forehead bearing the shape of a cat.
+Feijóo considered this a concocted old wives' tale or fable, but knows of a painting depicting the dragon of Dolomieu as cat-headed, and wonders if this might be the origin of the rumor, which he heard many times, of the animal with the carbuncle on its forehead bearing the shape of a cat.